Houston DACA Lawyer

 DREAM Act/Deferred Action Lawyer Ready to Assist You

-"Dream" Deferred Action for Childhood Arrivals (DACA) is an order issued by President Obama on June 15, 2012, that made a Department of Homeland Security (DHS) process for deferring action against people who came to the U.S. as children.
-DACA was not passed as legislation, but it includes portions of the famously known DREAM Act.
+"Dream" Deferred Action for Childhood Arrivals (DACA) is an order issued by President Obama on June 15, 2012, that created a Department of Homeland Security (DHS) process for deferring action against people who came to the U.S. as children.
+DACA was not passed as legislation, but it includes portions of the famous DREAM Act.

 On August 15, 2012, United States Citizenship and Immigration Services (USCIS) started accepting I-821D form applications for Consideration of Deferred Action for Childhood Arrivals, which offers the following benefits: